diglungdig/QuietVR/README.md

 ## Limitation, Future Roadmap and Possible Expansion

-QuietVR currently is a simple demo with a less than 10 mins playthrough.
-It takes simple audio commends and generate 3D objects from a randomized predefined set.

-Its whole purpose for now is to become a testground for audio reactive behavior in VR and further related implementation.
+QuietVR's purpose for now is to become a testground for audio reactive behavior in VR and further related implementation.

 The bigger picture might include things like:

-1. Voice recognition with VR.
+1. ~~Voice recognition with VR(implemented in version 2.0.
+However I'm thinking about migrating from the sloppy Windows Speech to IBM Speech Sandbox)~~.

 2. [Procedural content generation by audio input](https://creators.vice.com/en_us/article/8qvgbx/heres-how-you-turn-sounds-into-3d-sculptures)